alco/cloaked-octo-robot/3 - Intro to HTTP.md

 end
 ```

+## Basic routing ##

+A router is a module that allows us to map url patterns to handlers.
+Thus, we can setup multiple handlers for requests at different locations.
+This is done mostly to simplify the code and allow us to quickly swap in different handlers for debugging or other purposes.

 ## Serving static content ##

 In order to test our server using a web browser, let's implement handling of the most common requests: HEAD, GET, and POST.
 We'll server static content from the _static_ directory.
 That is, when the client indicates the path "/" in the request, the content will be served from the _static_ directory.

+Once we've parsed the request, our StaticHandler will look for a local file matching the given URL.
+If no such file is found, we'll return a 404 Not Found status.
+If it is found, we'll send it over to the client specifying the proper Content-Length in the response headers.